Article IV: Parking Restrictions

 Allegheny College reserves the right to restrict parking for special purposes or events at any time.

-Citations will be issued as a first step, wheel boots will be used as a second step, and towing will be used as a last resort, when possible.
-In all cases, officers will use good judgment when enforcing campus rules and regulations.
+When appropriate, citations will be issued as a first step to gain parking compliance; Boots will be used as a second step; and towing will be used as the final method to gain compliance.
+In all cases, officers will use good judgment when enforcing parking rules and regulations.

 Vehicles will be booted for the following reasons:

-- After the owner of the vehicle in question has been issued three (3) or more citations and has failed to take corrective action, and/or continues to violate parking rules and regulations.
+1. After the vehicle has been issued five (5) unpaid parking tickets and has failed to take corrective action, and/or continues to habitually violate parking rules and regulations.

-- Continues to park in violation in a visitor’s area.
+2. Continues to park in violation of visitor’s or admissions only areas.

 Special Instructions:

 Vehicles being booted will be fined in accordance with the parking rules and regulations fee and fine schedule.
-In a case where the boot has been attached because of unpaid fines, the violator must make financial arrangements with the financial office to pay all unpaid fines and the boot removal fee, and be able to show proof of payment to Public Safety, before a boot is removed.
+In a case where the boot has been attached to a vehicle, the violator must make arrangements with the Allegheny College Financial Services Office to pay all unpaid fines and the boot removal fee of $100.00.
+Proof of payment must be made to Public Safety before a boot is removed.